 gatsby new.
 The

 new command accepts a GitHub URL for using an existing template.
-For now, we'll use the
+As an example, use the

 gatsby, your project dependencies, and building your site, before deploying it.

-pages.dev.
 Every time you commit new code to your Gatsby site, Cloudflare Pages will automatically rebuild your project and deploy it.
-You'll also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.
+You will also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.